bmaltais/kohya_ss/README.md

     - Fix an issue that images are loaded twice in Windows environment.
     - Add Min-SNR Weighting strategy.
 Details are in [#308](https://github.com/kohya-ss/sd-scripts/pull/308).
 Thank you to AI-Casanova for this great work!
         - Add `--min_snr_gamma` option to training scripts, 5 is recommended by paper.
-        - The Min SNR gamma fields can be found under the advanced training tab in all trainers.
+        - The Min SNR gamma fiels can be found unser the advanced training tab in all trainers.
     - Fixed the error while images are ended with capital image extensions.
 Thanks to @kvzn. https://github.com/bmaltais/kohya_ss/pull/454
 * 2023/03/26 (v21.3.5)
     - Fix for https://github.com/bmaltais/kohya_ss/issues/230